EvaldasZmitra/ceasium/README.md

 - `name`: Name of the exe or library that will be built.
 - `type`: ["so", "dll", "exe"] what will be built.
 - `compiler`: ["gcc", "clang" ...other].
-The compiler should support standard c syntax and flags.
 - `libraries`: A list of library names as they would be in pkg-config.
+- `flags:compiler`: extra flags to be added right after compiler command.
-- `flags`: extra flags to add apart from the ones defined as separate sections.
+- `flags:linker`: extra flags to be added at the end of compiler command.
 - `package-manager`: package manager commands to use for `ceasium install`.
 The section of this name should be defined under packages.
-- `WarningAsError`: should warnings be treaded as errors.
-- `OptimizationLevel`: [0,1,2,3] like you would use with an -O flag
 - `packages`: list of commands for package installation based of different package managers.

 ## Support